3 Must-Do Financial Tasks

 - are there months of the year that are busier than others?

-- do the seasons or weather affect how much your sell or how many appointments you receive?
+- do the seasons or weather affect how much you sell or how many appointments you receive?

 - what did you do differently from one month to the next to cause a change in sales revenue?

-These questions will make a lot more sense if you start writing down or tracking how much you sell and spend month by month. — TEMPLATE here —
+These questions will make a lot more sense if you start writing down or tracking how much you sell and spend month by month.
+You can use this template.

 This simple reflective exercise for income can become invaluable as your business grows.